Manila Clasico: History

 While the rivalry traces all the way back to the 1980s, the name by which it is now well-known only came up in 2012, when online sports editor Jaemark Tordecilla called the Ginebra-Purefoods rivalry as the Philippine basketball equivalent of the El Clásico football rivalry between Real Madrid and FC Barcelona.
 Tordecilla said that the rivalry “has been one of Philippine sports’ most underrated phenomena, because media has rarely hyped up the matchup” before.
 But the popularity of the two teams, their history, and the profiles of their original fanbase made the rivalry special and endure through the years.

 Jaworski versus Fernandez: the beginning of the rivalry

 The rivalry is said to have begun even before Purefoods entered the PBA.
 Ginebra playing coach Robert Jaworski had a simmering feud with former Toyota teammate Ramon Fernandez.
 The hostilities between two of the biggest stars in the league during that time started to peak in the 1986 PBA season.
 Jaworski's Ginebra and Fernandez's Tanduay Rhum Makers battled each other in the All-Filipino finals.
 Fernandez led Tanduay to a 3–1 victory against Ginebra, but Jaworski would get his revenge when his team ended Tanduay Rhum's grandslam bid with a 151–130 rout in the season's third conference.
 Since then, whenever teams of Jaworski and Fernandez meet, the fans anticipate greater physicality and intensity because of their apparent hatred for one another.
 The Tanduay PBA franchise was eventually bought by Purefoods in 1988.

-But the cold war between “The Living Legend” and “El Presidente” just served as starting point for the enmity.
-In the 80s, Jaworski was the most polarizing player in the league.
-While millions of people cheered for him, just as many people hated him because of his and his team's perceived “dirty play.”
-Fans were either for Jaworski's team or weren’t.
-Meanwhile, Purefoods was trotting out a talented bunch of rookies led by Jojo Lastimosa, Jerry Codiñera, and Alvin Patrimonio to complement the veteran Fernandez.
-Suddenly, all the Jaworski haters now had a group of talented, fresh-faced, young players, for whom they could cheer against the “bad boys” of Ginebra.
-Purefoods was positioned as the league's glamour team, in stark contrast to Ginebra's darling of the masses.
-It became the basketball battle of the lower class (masa) and the upper class (sosyal), and a war between the “bad guys” and the “good boys.”
-While Ginebra continued to attract the masses, particularly the males, Purefoods brought in a new wave of fans among the younger set, including the females.
-From out of nowhere, Purefoods dislodged San Miguel as the second most popular team in the league and with the Jaworski-Fernandez rivalry serving as a perfect side story, the rivalry was formed.